-This event has limited space.
-Please do not wait to register.
-If it is showing full, please add your name to the wait list.
+This event is now full, but please please add your name to the wait list.
 Non-members, please consider joining to save money.

 'Walk & Talk' is hosted by Urban Explorers of Atlanta.
 These unique events provide our members and guests with an opportunity to walk and learn from through leaders who are helping to shape Atlanta's future.